 With respect to the signature, there is always a potential issue with verification of the authenticity of such signature.
 Also, under the same Act, if a certain document is required to be signed pursuant to certain legislation, then the electronic signature is deemed to meet the legal requirement when certified as such.

 The use of electronic signatures is governed by Electronic Signature Act 59/2003.
-Regulation (eu) 910/2014 of the European Parliament and of the Council shall apply within the EU territory from July 1, 2016 (except for a number of provisions that are already in force or that will enter into force at a later date).
+EU Regulation (eisDAS) 910/2014 of the European Parliament and of the Council applies within the EU territory from July 1, 2016.

 There are different types of electronic signatures: